mischargings/mischargings/README.md

 I'm sorry to all of those who I've wronged.
 I apologize if I have hurt you in any way, shape, or form.
 Internet drama really isn't worth it.
 Even in the darkest of tunnels, there still lies an exit at the end.

-I will be moving onto more ventures.
+I will be moving onto further ventures.
 If you ever need to reach me in any way, you can email me at [mischargings@proton.me](mailto:mischargings@proton.me).
 I may not always respond, but I'll always read them.

 Thank you for everything.<br>
 <br>